observablehq/inputs/README.md

 * *format* - a format function; defaults to the identity function.
 * *keyof* - a function to return the key for the given element in *data*.
 * *valueof* - a function to return the value of the given element in *data*.
-* *value* - the initial value, an array if multiple choice is allowed; defaults to null (no selection).
+* *value* - the initial value, an array if multiple choice is allowed.
 * *width* - the width of the input (not including the label).
 * *disabled* - whether input is disabled, or the disabled values; defaults to false.